 Why Use WhatsApp on Mac

-According to statistics, WhatsApp has over 1.5 billion monthly active users, with new users discovering and falling in love with it every day.
+, WhatsApp has over 1.5 billion monthly active users, with new users discovering and falling in love with it every day.
 There must be a good reason for such mind-blowing popularity considering how fierce WhatsApp’s competitors are.

 For starters, WhatsApp is free and readily available across multiple platforms and operating systems, including Android, iOS, Windows Phone, BlackBerry OS, Symbian (there are Windows, macOS, and web app clients.